 If you pay attention to how you feel, doesn’t daydreaming feel better than determination?
 If you are determined, doesn’t it have a hint of grinding through or you are going to force your way through?

-I am certainly not telling you that determination does not have it's place or it's positive attributes.
+I am certainly not telling you that determination does not have its place or its positive attributes.
 However, I am making a case for daydreaming.
 Look around, businesses large and small have been built off of a consistent flow of daydreaming or mind wandering.
 Essentially, daydreaming is when you begin to shape your vision.
-You have the capacity to dream the most outlandish dream, so why not Dream Big!
+You can dream the most outlandish dream, so why not Dream Big!
 Do they tell you to Determine Big?
 No, that sounds a little awkward.
-Determination definitely keeps you on task, but it's the daydreaming that begins the process.
+Determination keeps you on task, but it’s the daydreaming that begins the process.

 Have a wonderful day!
 As always, let me know what you think.
 It appears most of you like to dm.
 That’s okay, too!